p-amarade/Assignment-Portfolio/README.md

 This project won the Monash Post Graduate Industry Experience(IE) Expo on "Quality Education."

 ## FIT5201 - Machine learning
+This unit is about understanding foundational concepts in machine learning and statistical learning theory, e.g. bias-variance, model selection, and model complexity.
 ### Assignment 1
 This assignment let me understand model complexity, model selection, uncertainty in prediction with bootstrapping, probabilistic machine learning, and linear models for regression and classification by implementing various models without using some of the libraries.
 I also learnt the effect of the number of K in KNNregressor and K-fold in cross-validation.
 Lastly, I tap into the impact of L2-regularization by observing training and testing errors.
 ### Assignment 2
 I comprehend the difference between Perception and Neural Networks by plotting the decision boundary and the effect of k values on testing accuracy between them.

 ## FIT5202 - Data processing for big data
+This unit focuses on big data processing, including volume, complexity, velocity,  and processing big data using Apache Spark and the basics of different machine learning algorithms.
 ### Assignment 1
 In this assignment, I have to implement various solutions based on RDDs and DataFrames in PySpark for the given queries related to trip data analysis.
 ### Assignment 2A